Custom Coins Carry the Theme and the Day

 “The results were as much as we could have hoped for,” continues Brunner.
 “Many of the medals were proudly displayed in grocery stores, restaurants and other places around town as the recipients wore them out on their various activities over the following weekend.
 Inquisitive adults would ask about the medals and the kids could re-live their victory.
 All the while their self-esteem and self-confidence were being boosted.
 The program also allowed students, with teacher guidance, to set personal goals which modeled for them a valuable lifelong practice.
 In addition, the teachers witness what the students experienced along with how establishing a reasonable, attainable goal built a ‘can do’ attitude for both themselves and the students.
 And as a real bonus, as a school, we reached our goal to be recognized as an “effective School” by the state.”

 Allowing the teachers to present the medals to the students in their classrooms, the victory for both the teacher and the student was complete.
 Later in the day, in a school wide assembly, students and classrooms were recognized in groups as everyone who earned a medal in “reading” in Mrs. Smith’s classroom, for example, was asked to stand, raise their gold medal, and be recognized with applause.

 Actually the “Gold Medals” were custom Goldine coins from Osborne Coinage Company in Cincinnati.
-Ataching ribbons transformed the coins into impressive medals which were inscribed with “I reached my Goal in Reading, Writing, Math, Citizenship or Science” whichever was appropriate.
+Attaching ribbons transformed the custom coins into impressive medals which were inscribed with “I reached my Goal in Reading, Writing, Math, Citizenship or Science” whichever was appropriate.

 A Lot of Gold for a Little Green